 With a heart for the local church, New Orleans Baptist Seminary focuses on solid, practical preparation for ministry within the local church.
 Without compromising high academic standards, our faculty encourage our students to apply what they learn to their particular church contexts.
 Our music and worship faculty are personally committed to active church ministry as well as teaching.
 Several faculty members have served as overseas missionaries with the International Mission Board.

 Curricula and methodology are designed to teach the broad areas of music and worship ministries so needed in churches today.
 The church music program is vitally integrated in the Seminary family, encouraging dialogue among the core disciplines.
 For example, at the master's level, future pastors, education specialists, youth pastors, counselors and worship leaders gather in one class (Worship Leadership) to discover and discuss the essence of worship and its implications for the local church.

 Many outstanding worship leaders and church musicians, nationally known composers and performers, recognized leaders in higher education, missionaries and denominational leaders are among our graduates.
-One current student recently received a Dove award for "Choral Collection of the Year."
+One recent graduate received a Dove award for "Choral Collection of the Year."

 Distance students are encouraged to visit the campus from time to time and enjoy our unique setting.
 New Orleans is a city known for its unique blend of music, food, and culture.
 The campus and the city provide a rich learning environment for taking classroom instruction and applying it to the realities of ministry and outreach through the local church.
 Our library is a world-class research center and its holdings are available to all distance students.
 Many are delightfully surprised to find that God has created a sanctuary of theological foundation, Christ-centered meditation, Christ-honoring creative output, and celebrative worship in the most unlikely of cities - New Orleans.